 Organizations applying to the Prize are working on universally experienced social challenges such as public health, educational equality and economic development.
 As the Prize begins its seventh year, students have opportunities to impact the execution of the Prize and its ability to leverage the many Penn resources to support the work of world class social sector organizations.

-Any current graduate student at the University of Pennsylvania is eligible.
+Any current graduate student at the University of Pennsylvania is eligible, including students in one-year programs and second year MBAs.
 We do not require previous experience with nonprofits, philanthropy or social enterprises.
 Regardless of past work experience, fellows must demonstrate a current interest in the social sector and in their personal leadership development.

 Applications for the 2018-2019 Lipman Fellows are now closed.